anthonymobile/njbuswatcher_2020/README.md

 **static/maps/busmap-index.js**
 - `Starting extent`: zoom to extent of ALL lines (not just the arbitrary nth [n] line in the route array as currently)

+**templates**
+- index:
+    - new look should have a full-width map of moving buses on top
+    - tiles should have line #, capsule description, grade, other metrics, and links to reports/schedules
+    - make this a one-page site now with just links to stop pages? or pop-up reports?

 **sysadmin**
 - `Dockerization`: dockerize entire application and its database, using docker-compose [tutorial](https://github.com/stavshamir/docker-tutorial/tree/master/app)